Emirates' arm buys Air France's stake in Italian catering venture

-DUBAI, May 16 (Reuters) - Dnata, the airlines services arm of Emirates, has bought out Air France-KLM’s stake in an Italian joint venture catering business, Dnata said in a statement on Thursday.
+DUBAI (Reuters) - Dnata, the airlines services arm of Emirates EMIRA.UL, has bought out Air France-KLM’s (AIRF.PA) stake in an Italian joint venture catering business, Dnata said in a statement on Thursday.

 Servair Airchef, part of Chef Italia Group, was equally owned by Dnata subsidiary Alpha and Air France Group’s food unit Servair, according to its website.